eth-cscs/cug25-uenv/slides/cpe/slides.md

 # HPE RPM repository

-HPE provide an RPM repository with RPMs for CPE packages:
+HPE provides an RPM repository with RPMs for CPE packages:
 * official releases for 24.7 and 25.3
 * pre-releases of selected packages, e.g. `cray-mpich 9.0`